 - Ask everyone who comes to follow the same safety rules you are (wash hands)

 General Tips for Caregivers:

 - Stay calm.
 People with dementia are very aware of non-verbal communication such as tone of voice and body language, and will often mirror it.
 If you are calm, your relative is more likely to be calm as well.
 See below for our tips on managing your own anxiety

 - Expect some changes.
 Stress, anxiety, and changes in routine can all have a negative impact on your relative’s cognition.
-This is usually temporary, and most people will return to, or close to, their baseline once life returns to normal.
+Since the onset of the pandemic, we have seen many of our patients’ disease progression quicken.